Published: June 7, 2024

 Anthropic’s Monosemanticity Research

-Anthropic, in their “Towards Monosemanticity: Decomposing Language Models With Dictionary Learning” [8] also utilize sparse autoencoders for improving interpretability in language models.
-They also go deeper into the specifics of dictionary learning to achieve monosemantic features, providing detailed analyses and new insights like feature splitting and finite state automata.
+Anthropic's research "Towards Monosemanticity: Decomposing Language Models With Dictionary Learning" also utilizes sparse autoencoders for improving interpretability in language models3.
+They dive deeper into dictionary learning specifics to achieve monosemantic features, providing detailed analyses and new insights like feature splitting and finite state automata.

 They start by showcasing the UMAP visualisation of coembedding features into an interactive exploration of the space of features: